Legal Studies Program

 Course content varies with each topic.
 In-depth study of contemporary business issues as they affect current business law practices.
 May be repeated for a maximum of 6 units provided a different topic is covered.
 Prerequisite: junior major standing.

-Senior Lecturer: Quincey Johnson (Director, Legal Studies)
+Senior Lecturer: Quincey Johnson (Director, Business Writing Program)

 Lecturers: Fred Lauer, John Seeberger